wayne953/wayne953.github.io/_pages/cv.md

 **Graduated with Distinction** May 2021, (top 10% in the Department of Engineering)

-*Teaching Assistant*

-Assist in the Deep Learning in Biomedical Informatics (BMI 6334) course.
+**L.R.
+Ingersoll Award**  Jan 2016, Distinct in physics

 ### McWilliams School of Biomedical Informatics, UTHealth | Houston

-Oct 2020 - Present
+April 2023 - Present

 *Graduate Research Assistant*